oliverhalberg/payout-calc/README.md

 ## Example Input File
 - Input files should be structured like the following example and should be in `.csv` format.
 Losses should be recorded as negative numbers.
-An example .csv file (`example_input.csv`) is included in the repository.
+An example .csv file (`example_input.csv`) containing this same data is included in the repository.
 Header lines or other lines not containing numerical data in the second column will be skipped.

 <table>
 <tr>